2vijay96/2vijay96/README.md

 - 👋 Hi, I’m @2vijay96
-- 👀 I’m interested in developer side...
+- 👀 I’m interested in Data Science, Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning data science...
+- 🌱 I’m currently learning Machine Learninng for Data Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects.
-- 📫 How to reach me @ vijaybossb@gmail.com...
+- 📫 How to reach me @ www.linkedin.com/in/
+vijay-ps-bb5937257

 <!---
 2vijay96/2vijay96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.